Pullusb/viewport_timeline_scrub/README.md

 Use designated shortcut in viewport to call temporary timeline

-while scrubbing use Ctrl key to snap to nearest keyframe
+While scrubbing use Ctrl key or Left click to snap to nearest keyframe

 ---